CamCove-Crichton/newborn-photography/README.md

 - Created a css directory and a style.css file for the styling of the site
 - Setup the head of my base.html file using boilerplate html, and adding in a couple extra meta tags for seo purposes
 - Added in the link tags for the fonts for the site, using Oswald and Simonetta from Google Fonts
+- Added in my script tag for my Font Awesome kit

 ### Future Developments